videothrone/berlin-weather/README.md

 - Built with Vite / React
 - Weather data is pulled from the Open Weather Map API
 - Background color animations done with CSS keyframes
-- Uses Typescript, but probably in weird / insufficient way, since I'm Typescript noob 🙃
+- Uses Typescript, but probably in weird / insufficient ways, since I'm Typescript noob 🙃

 ## Features